kamalheidary/DIP/README.md

 # DIP
 digital image processing with matlab (gonzalez)

 Here we have some codes for digital image processing using Matlab course.
+I wrote them about 4 years ago and now I would like to share them in git hub.
+But I can not remember what I wrote! :D

 HW0201: Zoom
 HW0202: Quantization
 HW0203: Zoom unzoom